 Many workers took to their social media celebrating the start of factory fortnight but growing number of companies will not be closing down this year.

 Is your company still observing this tradition?
 Looking for a new strategy while competition is on holiday?
+Maybe it involves regular social media updates or a sales expert with access to a range of prospects.
 Get in touch with us!